Astigs

-Astigs is an ABS-CBN's weekly youth-oriented program running under the youth anthology series "Star Magic Presents" which started airing from January 12, 2008 to May 10, 2008 The show will feature different stories every six weeks.
+Astigs is an ABS-CBN's weekly youth-oriented program running under the youth anthology series "Star Magic Presents" which aired from January 12 to May 10, 2008.
+The show will feature different stories every six weeks.

 Season 1: Astigs in Haay...School Lyf

 The initial offering of Astigs, Astigs in Haay...School Lyf, revolves around five outsiders trying to fit in with the in crowd.
 One sure way to be known is to belong in a school club.
 But no one wants to accept them so they decide to put up a club of their own which they call "Astig".
 And their core vision is to accept anyone who dares to be different.